Suboxone Clinics in Wake County, NC

 • Naloxone and overdose education

-• Rational emotive behavioral therapy, anger management and substance use counseling approach
+• Rational emotive behavioral therapy, brief intervention and matrix model

 Fellowship Health Resources Inc